nrfconnect/sdk-nrf/include/bluetooth/mesh/light_ctrl_srv.rst

 =====================

 The illuminance regulator complements the light level state machine by adding an ambient illuminance sensor feedback loop.
-This allows the lightness server to adjust its output level based on the room's ambient light, and as a result conserve energy and achieve more consistent light levels.
+This allows the lightness server to adjust its output level that is based on the room's ambient light, and as a result conserve energy and achieve more consistent light levels.

 .. figure:: /images/bt_mesh_light_ctrl_reg.svg
    :alt: Light Lightness Control Server illuminance regulator

    Light Lightness Control Server illuminance regulator

-The illuminance regulator takes the state machine's target illuminance level as the reference level, and compares it to sensor data from an external illuminance sensor.
+The illuminance regulator takes the state machine's target illuminance level as the reference level and compares it to sensor data from an external illuminance sensor.
 The inputs are compared to establish an error for the regulator, which the regulator tries to minimize.
 The regulator contains a proportional (P) and an integral (I) component whose outputs are summarized to a light level output.

 The illuminance regulator's output level only comes into effect if the required output level is higher than the state machine's output light level.
-To get full benefit of the regulator, the state machine's light level output should generally be configured to a lower value than desired, while instead keeping the target illuminance levels high.
+To get full benefit of the regulator, the state machine's light level output should generally be configured to a lower value than desired, while keeping the target illuminance levels high.
 This allows the regulator to conserve energy by taking advantage of the room's ambient lighting.

 The regulator operates in a compile time configurable interval between 10 and 100 ms.
-For each step, the regulator calculates the integral of the error since the last step, and adds this to an internal sum.
+For each step, the regulator:

+1. Calculates the integral of the error since the last step.
+#.
+Adds the integral to an internal sum.
-This sum is multiplied by an integral coefficient, and summarized with the raw difference multiplied by a proportional coefficient.
+#.
+Multiplies this sum by an integral coefficient.
+#.
+Summarizes the sum with the raw difference multiplied by a proportional coefficient.

 Both the internal integral sum and the output level is represented as an unsigned 16-bit integer.

 To reduce noise, the regulator has a configurable accuracy property, which allows it to ignore errors smaller than the configured accuracy (represented as a percentage of the light level).